 Tidy up the bridal suite before the photographer arrives

 - This will help to avoid any trash in the background of any photos (Hello, Anthropologie mirrors galore).
 It will also save time, avoid stress and cut down on lost items at the end of the night when trying to clean up!

 - It is important to have table numbers, or table names, at every table even if you don’t do a seating chart.
 This helps the planner and your DJ release tables to the buffet line.
 However, I always recommend a seating chart.
 I know it’s more time on the front end, but when it comes time for dinner everyone has a seat.
 It makes guests less obligated to pull up chairs wherever they want to be close to friends.

 - Who is taking what, what vendors are coming back and what is all to be thrown away?
 This means rentals (plates, napkins, linens), florals, leftover food and cake, and any personal decor you brought in.
 I recommend assigning different people different tasks.
 That way mother and father of the bride aren’t taking everything.
 In most cases, they won’t have room.

 Remember … Just my opinion take it or leave it … No kids besides immediate family.

-- Often times I find myself just watching parents chase their very very tired, way-passed-bedtime, sugar overdosed kids everywhere.
-More often than not, they look at me and are like, “boy… I should have gotten a sitter.”
+- Oftentimes times I find myself just watching parents chase their very very tired, way-passed-bedtime, sugar-overdosed kids everywhere.
+More often than not, they look at me and are like, “Boy… I should have gotten a sitter.”
 You want your family and friends to have fun, and I can guarantee that the little nugget won’t remember it.
 You want your family and friends to have fun!